aladicf/job-hunt-production/README.md

 Please note that the app is hosted on the free tier which means after 15 minutes of server inactivity app will go into sleep mode which might require first request to take between 10-30 seconds to spin up the server, please be patient as this happens.

+App is localized on the Europe/Frankfurt server, which may cause some add-on time for requests outside Europe.

 With following pages:

 Landing page.